tupol/spark-utils/docs/spark-app.md

  * @tparam Result The output type of the run function.
  *
  */
-trait SparkApp[Context, Result] extends SparkRunnable[Context, Result] with TypesafeConfigBuilder with Logging {
+trait SparkApp[Context, Result] extends SparkRunnable[Context, Result] with Logging {

   /**
    * This is the key for basically choosing a certain app and it should have